JYNi16/CPEG_ML/README.md

 You can modify the training details/saveing path in config.py

-#You can start to train model by following
+#You can start to train model by following command

 python train.py ...